You've got some time to work on that next DIY project. Your excitement starts to grow as you think of the woodworking projects that you can complete.

 We put everything in one place.
 Think how easy it'll be to find exactly what you're looking for in one consistent spot.

-Then we provide you a rough idea of different categories of woodworking plans and what they require.
-Finally, we give you a brief rundown of some of the most popular woodworking projects and how they can add value to your life.
+In this article, we provide you a rough idea of different categories of woodworking plans and what they require.
+Then we give you a brief rundown of some of the most popular woodworking projects and how they can add value to your life.

 We've even added a great quick navigation feature to make it easy for you due to the massive size of this ultimate guide to woodworking projects and plans! :)